Catholic Church: History

-Early monasteries throughout Europe helped preserve Greek and Roman classical civilization.
-The church eventually became the dominant influence in Western civilization into the modern age.
-Many Renaissance figures were sponsored by the church.
-The 16th century, however, began to see challenges to the church, in particular to its religious authority, by figures in the Protestant Reformation, as well as in the 17th century by secular intellectuals in the Enlightenment.
-Concurrently, Spanish and Portuguese explorers and missionaries spread the church's influence through Africa, Asia, and the New World.

-In 1870, the First Vatican Council declared the dogma of papal infallibility and the Kingdom of Italy annexed the city of Rome, the last portion of the Papal States to be incorporated into the new nation.
-In the 20th century, anti-clerical governments around the world, including Mexico and Spain, persecuted or executed thousands of clerics and laypersons.
-In the Second World War, the church condemned Nazism, and protected hundreds of thousands of Jews from the Holocaust; its efforts, however, have been criticized as inadequate.
-After the war, freedom of religion was severely restricted in the communist countries newly aligned with the Soviet Union, several of which had large Catholic populations.

-In the 1960s, the Second Vatican Council led to reforms of the church's liturgy and practices, described as "opening the windows" by defenders, but criticized by traditionalist Catholics.
-In the face of increased criticism from both within and without, the church has upheld or reaffirmed at various times controversial doctrinal positions regarding sexuality and gender, including limiting clergy to males, and moral exhortations against abortion, contraception, sexual activity outside of marriage, remarriage following divorce without annulment, and against same-sex marriage.

 Apostolic era and papacy

 The New Testament, in particular the Gospels, records Jesus' activities and teaching, his appointment of the Twelve Apostles and his Great Commission of the apostles, instructing them to continue his work.
-The book Acts of Apostles, tells of the founding of the Christian church and the spread of its message to the Roman empire.
+The book Acts of Apostles, tells of the founding of the Christian church and the spread of its message to the Roman Empire.
 The Catholic Church teaches that its public ministry began on Pentecost, occurring fifty days following the date Christ is believed to have resurrected.
 At Pentecost, the apostles are believed to have received the Holy Spirit, preparing them for their mission in leading the church.
 The Catholic Church teaches that the college of bishops, led by the bishop of Rome are the successors to the Apostles.